-If you start a transfer the day before the domain expires, it will still complete the transfer after it has expired but the domain will enter a pending transfer state, and that will continue until the gaining registrar renews the domain upon completion of the transfer.
+If you start a transfer before the domain expires, it will still complete the transfer after it has expired but the domain will enter a pending transfer state, and the domain will be unavailable until the gaining registrar renews the domain upon completion of the transfer.

 Additionally, if the transfer fails for any reason, your domain may be expired and you may not be able to restart the domain transfer or may be forced to pay an additional fee to retrieve the domain registration.

 Steps to Transfer Your Domain Name to GreenGeeks

 - Check the domain contact information.
 You should be the “Admin Email” in the whois record for the domain.
 The administrative email contact authorizes the domain transfer once the process has begun.

 - Disable WHOIS Privacy Protection.
 Depending on the TLD, if your domain uses WHOIS Privacy Protection, it may need to be disabled while the domain is being transferred so you can respond to transfer confirmation emails.

 - Disable DNSSEC.
 If you have Domain Name System Security Extensions (DNSSEC) enabled on your domain, you’ll need to disable any DNSSEC records prior to the transfer to avoid DNS resolution issues.
 GreenGeeks can then re-enable DNSSEC as needed once the transfer is completed.